 Noah D. Hall, Founder & scholarship director

 Noah Hall is a law professor at Wayne State University Law School specializing in environmental and water law.
 He has co-authored two of the leading casebooks in these fields, “Environmental Law and Policy: Nature, Law, and Society” (Aspen Publishers) and “Modern Water Law: Private Property, Public Rights, and Environmental Protection” (Foundation Press).
 Professor Hall graduated from the University of Michigan Law School and the University of Michigan School of Natural Resources and Environment, concentrating in environmental policy.
 He worked in private practice as an environmental litigator then transitioned to the nonprofit sector, directing state organizations and national programs focused on water, air, and environmental justice.
 He was the founding Executive Director of the Great Lakes Environmental Law Center and worked with Professor Nick Schroeck to create the Transnational Environmental Law Clinic at Wayne Law.
 He continues to serve GLELC as Scholarship Director and authors the Great Lakes Law blog (www.greatlakeslaw.org).
-Most recently, he was appointed Special Assistant Attorney General for the State of Michigan for the Flint water crisis.
+Most recently, formerly served as Special Assistant Attorney General for the State of Michigan for the Flint water crisis from 2016 to 2019.
 Noah often lives on a boat in the Detroit River and continues his childhood fascination with Great Lakes islands.

 Brian Foley, President

 Brian is a real estate attorney at Dickinson Wright specializing in commercial mortgage finance and related matters.
 He is an alumnus of Kalamazoo College (BA), Michigan State University (MS) and Wayne State University (JD).
 Outside of work, he is interested in environmental policy and law.
 He also enjoys tennis, walks in the woods with his family and craft beer.